citispy/WeatherAppGlobalKinetic/README.md

 - Used the city name in my api request instead of coordinates.
 I wasn't getting accurate information back when using coordinates

 ## API Requests
+Request are made to the following endpoints:

-api.openweathermap.org/data/2.5/weather
+- api.openweathermap.org/data/2.5/weather
-api.openweathermap.org/data/2.5/forecast
+- api.openweathermap.org/data/2.5/forecast

-Requests are made using city name as a parameter.
-I decided to use the city name in the request because when sending coordinates, the values received back are not accurate.
-The city name is retrieved in two ways, either from Geocoding using coordinates, or from the Places API, depending on whether the location is retrieved from GPS or PlacesAPI.
+A city name is sent as a parameter in requests and is obtained in two ways, namely, from Geocoding using coordinates, or from the Places API, depending on whether the location is retrieved from GPS or PlacesAPI.

+Units are also sent as a parameter in each api request.
+A unit can either be standard, imperial, or metric.
+I've set the default unit value to metric.

+## App Flow
 ![This is an image](https://raw.githubusercontent.com/citispy/WeatherAppGlobalKenetic/master/WeatherApp-Flow-Diagram.png)

+## Architecture
+For the architechture of the app, I used MVVM because it's the recomended approach by Google.